krb5/krb5/doc/rst_source/krb_users/user_commands/klist.rst

      **-e**
           Displays the encryption types of the session key and the ticket for each credential in the credential cache, or each key in the keytab file.

+     **-l**
+          If a cache collection is available, displays a table summarizing the caches present in the collection.

+     **-A**
+          If a cache collection is available, displays the contents of all of the caches in the collection.

      **-c**
           List tickets held in a credentials cache.
 This is the default if neither *-c* nor *-k* is specified.